zmap/zmap/README.md

 Using ZMap
 ----------

 If you haven't used ZMap before, we have a step-by-step [Getting Started Guide](https://github.com/zmap/zmap/wiki/Getting-Started-Guide) that details how to perform basic scans.
 Documentation about all of ZMap's options and more advanced functionality can be found in our [Wiki](https://github.com/zmap/zmap/wiki).
+For best practices, see [Scanning Best Practices](https://github.com/zmap/zmap/wiki/Scanning-Best-Practices).

 If you have questions, please first check our [FAQ](https://github.com/zmap/zmap/wiki/FAQ).
 Still have questions?
 Ask the community in [Github Discussions](https://github.com/zmap/zmap/discussions/categories/q-a).
 Please do not create an Issue for usage or support questions.